RIDICS/Loading-Visualization/README.md

 turns it off if the element is too small.
 If the argument is omitted or set to anything else than `"true"` the percentage counter will not be shown.

-### Changing percentages

-Percentages can be turned on and off even after element was added to html and shown on page.
-It can be done with JavaScript function
-`.setAttribute("data-percentage", "true");` applied on selected element.
-Item can be selected by multiple ways, the easiest is by id - `document.getElementById("id");`.
-To turn the percentage off use `.removeAttribute("data-percentage")`.

 ### Example usage

 This can be inserted anywhere in the body of the document.